Housing in New Zealand: House design

-13th to early-19th century: Adapting a tropical culture to a temperate climate
+13th to early-19th century

 At first Māori used the building methods that had been developed in tropical Polynesia, altered to fit the more nomadic lifestyle.
 By the 15th century Classic Māori communities slept in rectangular sleeping houses (wharepuni).
 The wharepuni were made of timber, rushes, tree ferns and bark, they had a thatched roof and earth floors.
 These building also had a front porch which was an adaptation to New Zealand's climate and is not found in tropical Polynesia.
 The effect of European housing methods led to a mix of designs with Māori adopting windows and high roofs.

-19th century: Building a better Britain
+19th century

 Houses from this period are divided into cottages and villas.
 The first houses built in New Zealand were cottages.
 Villas were the larger and more expensively built equivalent.
 The typical villa has the kitchen to the rear of the house and separate from the dining room, as food preparation was meant to occur out of sight.
+Villas were the main form of housing in residential areas from after 1840 up to World War I.

-Early-20th century: American influences and responses
+Early-20th century

 The 20th century started with big Edwardian houses and neo-Georgian architecture From the late 1910s the Californian bungalow became more popular. the design has a lower pitched roof and ceiling height than the typical New Zealand villa and was therefore easier to heat.
 This coincided with the popularity of the Hollywood film industry, which incorporated American clothes, furniture, cars and houses.

 As a response to American influence and nostalgia for Britain a style of houses were built which conspicuously emulated older English styles.
 Spanish mission style from the late 1920s with grand triple arches and twisted Baroque columns.
 Modernism (Art deco) of the 1930 was designed to be functional with smooth surfaces and a flat roof.

 The 1931 Hawke's Bay earthquake showed an absence or low-level of earthquake resilience in buildings.
 Subsequently, earthquake standards for buildings were introduced in 1935.

-Late-20th century: Neo-colonial and Mediterranean styles
+Late-20th century

 State housing had a big influence on the way homes were built in New Zealand from the 1940s to the late 1960s.

 The 1970s saw several changes to housing construction.
 New Zealand's metrication between 1969 and 1976 saw construction move from imperial to metric units.
 Imperial units still remain in colloquial use; for example, 90x45 mm dimensional timber is still referred to as 'four-by-two'.
 In 1978, two key building standards were introduced: NZS 3604, specifying design and construction requirements for light timber-framed buildings, and NZS 4218, specifying minimum thermal insulation requirements for houses.

-21st century building habits
+21st century

 In the early 21st Century New Zealanders built in variety of styles that borrowed from a variety of previous influences.